Skip to main content

 2. Port Configuration Policy

-To support both deployment approaches, it is recommended to use dynamic port configuration:
+To support both deployment methods simultaneously, it is recommended to use dynamic port configuration:

 server.port=${PORT:8080}